Richard Bang – Games Designer/Programmer/Artist

 And….Introducing Michael and Maria – Our Chief Testers

-We are also highly fortunate to have two younger talented testers who are never short on ideas on how to improve our game (kids are wonderful but they can be brutal critics!)
-Maria also loves to contribute to the marketing side of game development and she never misses a games expo, so we suspect that you’ll be seeing quite a lot of her in the future
+We are also highly fortunate to have two talented testers who are never short on ideas on how to improve our game (kids are wonderful but they’re totally brutal critics!)
+Maria also loves to contribute to the marketing side of game development and she never misses a games expo, so we suspect that you’ll be seeing more of her in the future